 We’ve had success with this by having kids ride up and down medium inclines and requiring them to keep their bums on the seat.
 When they can’t stand up to gain more momentum, they quickly figure out those gears!

-From paved to compact dirt trails, the ability to stop on a dime is essential for older riders who can ride more aggressively and with more speed.
-The Reyes’ Tektro mechanical disc brakes offer vast improvements in stopping power as compared to standard v-brakes, but without the tricky bleeding and adjustments that can come with hydraulic disc brakes.
+From paved to dirt trails, the ability to stop on a dime is essential for older riders who can ride more aggressively and with more speed.
+The Reyes’ Tektro mechanical disc brakes with 140mm rotors front and rear, offer vast improvements in stopping power as compared to standard v-brakes, but without the tricky bleeding and adjustments that can come with hydraulic disc brakes.

 For the adventurous mountain bike rider, hydraulic disc brakes are king (like those on the Prevelo Zulu), but for the average rider, the increased stopping power of mechanical disc brakes are a welcome upgrade to standard v-brakes.